changah-song/fluent-fable/frontend/README.md

 ## Bugs:
 - text doesn't wrap properly in sentence mode
-- toggle between translators buggy (switch doesn't stay in place and moves back when clicked)
 - papago and google translate produce the same output, probably not calling it properly
 - when switching between modes, previous display lingers.. can make it smoother?